globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 If encryption is enabled on the system, a user clicking on the reset link must first enter their `Account Recovery Key`.
 Only after correct entry will the user be able to set a new password.

-Web Application Security
+Web application security
 ========================
 This section describes the Web Application Security implemented by the software in adherence to the `OWASP Security Guidelines <https://www.owasp.org>`_.

-Session Management
+Session management
 ------------------
 The session implementation follows the `OWASP Session Management Cheat Sheet <https://cheatsheetseries.owasp.org/cheatsheets/Session_Management_Cheat_Sheet.html>`_ security guidelines.

 The system assigns a session to each authenticated user.
 The Session ID is a 256-bit long secret generated randomly by the backend.
 Each session expires according to a timeout of 30 minutes.
 Session IDs are exchanged between the client and the backend via a header (`X-Session`) and expire as soon as users close their browser or the tab running GlobaLeaks.
 Users can explicitly log out via a logout button or implicitly by closing the browser.

-Session Encryption
+Session encryption
 ------------------
 To minimize the exposure of users' encryption keys, the keys are stored in an encrypted format and decrypted only upon each client request.

 The implementation uses Libsodium's SecretBox, where the client's session key is used as the secret.
 Only the client maintains a copy of the session key, while the server retains only a SHA-256 hash.

-Cookies and XSRF Prevention
+Cookies and xsrf prevention
 ---------------------------
 Cookies are not used intentionally to minimize XSRF attacks and any possible attacks based on them.
 Instead of using cookies, authentication is based on a custom HTTP Session Header sent by the client on authenticated requests.

-HTTP Headers
+HTTP headers
 ------------
 The system implements a large set of HTTP headers specifically configured to improve software security and achieves a `score A+ <https://securityheaders.com/?q=https%3A%2F%2Ftry.globaleaks.org&followRedirects=on>`_ by `Security Headers <https://securityheaders.com/>`_ and a `score A+ <https://observatory.mozilla.org/analyze/try.globaleaks.org>`_ by `Mozilla Observatory <https://observatory.mozilla.org/>`_.

-Strict-Transport-Security
+Strict-transport-security
 +++++++++++++++++++++++++
 The system implements strict transport security by default.
 ::